Hiring Advice Engaging your workforce Performance management Termination vs redundancy: why you should never confuse the two

 Ending someone’s employment can be a tough call, but there’s a right and wrong way to go about it.

-Firing someone for poor work performance or behaviour can be stressful, and telling someone their role is no longer required is often an emotional experience for everyone in your workplace.
+Terminating someone for poor work performance or serious misconduct can be stressful.
+Equally, telling someone their role is no longer required is often an emotional experience for everyone involved.

-But each scenario must follow a different legal process and there are risks in getting it wrong.
+But each scenario must follow a particular legal process and there are risks in getting it wrong.

-We’ve asked an employment lawyer to explain the difference between redundancy and other types of termination – and your legal obligations.
+We’ve asked an employment lawyer to explain the difference between redundancy and other types of termination – and your legal obligations as an employer.

 Termination versus redundancy

 No matter the reason for terminating someone’s employment, you must follow a fair and proper process.
-You also need to give the employee notice of termination – the length of notice is usually set out in the employment agreement.
-But if the termination relates to serious misconduct, notice is generally not required.
+You also need to give the employee ‘reasonable’ notice of termination – the length of notice is usually set out in the employment agreement.
+The only exception to this is if the termination relates to serious misconduct, in which case notice is not required.

-Dahanayake explains that redundancy is a specific form of termination and has specific legal requirements.
+Kimpton explains that redundancy is a specific form of ‘no fault’ termination and has specific legal requirements.

-“Redundancy is where an employee’s role becomes surplus to business requirements,” he says.
-“This might occur where an employer restructures its operations, or where an economic downturn means that work is no longer available for certain roles.”
+“Redundancy occurs when an employee’s role becomes surplus to business requirements,” he says.
+“This might happen where a business restructures the organisation, or where an economic downturn means that work is no longer available for certain roles.”

-Before employment can be terminated for redundancy, Dahanayake says employers must take certain steps to ensure termination is justified.
+Before employment can be terminated for redundancy, Kimpton says employers must take certain steps to ensure termination is both substantively justified and carried out in a procedurally fair manner.

-“First, the employer must consult the employee on the proposed disestablishment of the employee’s role,” he says.
-“This involves providing the employee all relevant information about the proposal and an opportunity to give feedback on the proposal.”
+“First, the employer must consult the affected employee on the proposed restructure, including the proposal to disestablish the role the employee performs,” he says.
+“This involves providing the employee with all relevant information about the proposal, and a reasonable opportunity to consider and provide feedback on that proposal before any decision to make change is made.”

-After considering the employee’s feedback and the available information, if you decide to disestablish the role, you must consider if there are other roles in your organisation that the employee could be redeployed to.
+After genuinely considering the employee’s feedback and all relevant information, if you decide to disestablish the role, you must then consider whether there are other suitable roles within your organisation that the employee could be redeployed into.

 What does the law say about redundancy pay?

-If an employee is made redundant, as with any other type of termination, they are entitled to be paid their salary and holiday pay up to their final day of work.
+If an employee is made redundant, as with any other type of termination, they are entitled to be paid their salary (or wages) and holiday pay up to their final day of work.

-Dahanayake says their employment agreement will specify a notice period for termination of employment.
+Kimpton says their employment agreement will likely specify a notice period for termination of employment.

-“If the employer does not require the employee to work out this notice period, or only requires them to work out a portion of the notice period, the employer will need to pay the employee their salary for the unworked notice period as a lump sum.”
+“If the employer does not require the employee to work out this notice period, or only requires them to work out a portion of the notice period, the employer will need to pay the employee their salary (or wages) for the unworked notice period.”

-“In New Zealand, there is currently no statutory entitlement to redundancy compensation, so this will only be payable if the employer and employee have agreed to it in the employee’s employment agreement, or if the employer’s policies say that redundancy compensation will be provided,” he says.
+“Under New Zealand law, there is currently no legislative entitlement to redundancy compensation.
+Redundancy compensation will only be payable if this has been agreed to in the employee’s employment agreement, or if the employer’s policies say that redundancy compensation will be provided,” he says.

 What are the implications for getting it wrong?

-If an employee believes their employment has ended by way of a sham redundancy, Dahanayake says they may have an unjustified dismissal claim.
+If an employee believes their employment has ended by way of a sham redundancy, or is otherwise unjustified, Kimpton says they may be able to raise a personal grievance for unjustified dismissal, as well as potentially unjustified disadvantage.

-“If they do, the employer could be ordered to reinstate the employee to their role, and/or to pay lost wages and hurt and humiliation compensation,” he says.
-“In addition to the potential remedies that could be awarded, defending an unjustified dismissal claim can be costly and time-consuming.
+“If an employee is successful in raising a personal grievance, they may be awarded remedies.
+The employer may be ordered to reinstate the employee to their role, reimburse the employee for lost wages, and pay compensation for hurt and humiliation suffered by the employee," he says.
+“In addition to the potential remedies that could be awarded, defending an unjustified dismissal claim can be costly, time-consuming, and harmful to an employer’s reputation.”

 Where to go for help